 - Job/Career Opportunities

-JOBS FIGHTING COVID-19: NYC Health and Hospitals hiring 500 non-clinical staff for patient transport, clerical staff, cleaning staff and thousands more jobs opening up each day.
+JOBS FIGHTING COVID-19: NYC Health and Hospitals hiring 500 non-clinical staff for patient transport, clerical staff, cleaning staff, and thousands of more jobs opening up each day.
 Apply at nyc.gov/coronavirus

 Student Loan Debt Tips during COVID-19.